-When Tatiana Toro first launched OLT Embera, a website that sells artisanal design pieces made by Indigenous groups from her home country of Colombia, she encountered an unanticipated challenge: People said they wanted to buy her jewellery, but were scared to. “[A friend] came up to me, and she said, ‘I showed your necklaces to my co-worker, and she said, ‘Wait, but isn't that cultural appropriation?’”
+When Tatiana Toro first launched OLT Embera, a website that sells artisanal design pieces made by Indigenous groups from her home country of Colombia, she encountered an unanticipated challenge: People said they wanted to buy her jewelry, but were scared to. “[A friend] came up to me, and she said, ‘I showed your necklaces to my co-worker, and she said, ‘Wait, but isn't that cultural appropriation?’”
 Toro recounted to Refinery29.
 The necklaces in question were Okamas, beaded pieces common among the Embera Chami Indigenous group of Colombia.
-The necklaces Toro sold were made by Embera Chami artisans who she commissioned to create custom jewellery for the shop.
+The necklaces Toro sold were made by Embera Chami artisans who she commissioned to create custom jewelry for the shop.

 “These are their designs, and we are employing them.
 It’s not appropriation,” she recalled telling her friend.